-Essentially, soft clipping has more of an appeal because the transition between un-effected and effected signal is much smoother than that of hard clipping.
+Essentially, soft clipping has more of an appeal because the transition between unaffected and affected signal is much smoother than that of hard clipping.
 The clipping is applied in the way that most compressors work, where we started to see it applied the closer we reach our threshold (this being the maximum load).
-This squashing coupled with gentle distortion can add some real weight to a recording.
-Using either plugins or by picking up a second-hand tape machine, you can apply soft clipping to your works.
+This squashing coupled with a gentle distortion can add some real weight to a recording.
+Using either a plugin or by picking up a second-hand tape machine, you can apply soft clipping to your works.
 Give it a try on the focal instruments in your mix or even your entire mix bus to add some warmth.

 Featured image under Creative Commons 3.0 provided by Lgreen~commonswiki.